hytest-org/workflow-2023-doore-triple-collocation/README.md

 conda env create -f environment.yml
 ```

-This will create an environment called ``hytest_tc_workflows``, which can be activated for use in running the workflows.
+This will create an environment called ``hytest_tc_workflow``, which can be activated for use in running the workflows.